Millfields Primary School

 Interventions in each class are provision mapped and costed by the SENCO and School Business Manager.

 Interventions can vary in size and length; some are short 1:1 sessions which last about one term.
 Others may go on longer as a way of supporting children who may struggle on a daily basis to keep up with their peers.
 These are longer lasting small groups to build on self-esteem, friendship and independence as well as focussing on academic levels.

 All interventions are regularly reviewed and children’s progress tracked.
-The parents/carers are invited to a termly IEP review to discuss the child’s progress, targets and any other needs.
+The parents/carers are invited to a termly One Plan review to discuss the child’s progress, targets and any other needs.

-All parents are encouraged to contribute and be involved to their child’s education through discussions at formal and informal meetings, at IEP reviews and when they need support and advice.
+All parents are encouraged to contribute and be involved to their child’s education through discussions at formal and informal meetings, at One Plan reviews and when they need support and advice.

 - What happens if/when my child is given a diagnosis of a condition?

 If your child is given a diagnosis for a learning condition or disability, it is our job to listen carefully and support you.
-We would take advice and guidance from the relevant professionals and incorporate all this into an IEP (Individual Education Programme) with measurable and achievable targets.
-If needed, we would make an application for an Education and Healthcare Plan (EHP).
+We would take advice and guidance from the relevant professionals and Essex toolkit and, if needed, incorporate all this into a One Plan with measurable and achievable outcomes.
+If needed, we would make an application for an Education and Healthcare Plan (EHCP).